web3-authn/tatchi/sdk/src/core/WalletIframe/client/README-progress-bus.md

 ## When an extra click is required (and for registrations)

 - If you run `executeAction` without a recent user gesture (e.g., on page load, or after a long async chain with no new click), browsers may reject WebAuthn with `NotAllowedError` due to missing activation.
 In such cases:
-  - Switch to `requireClick` behavior: `passkeyManager.setConfirmationConfig({ uiMode: 'modal', behavior: 'requireClick' })`.
+  - Switch to `requireClick` behavior: `tatchi.setConfirmationConfig({ uiMode: 'modal', behavior: 'requireClick' })`.
   - Or use a UI element inside the wallet iframe (e.g., `SecureSignTxButton`) so the click lands in the wallet context.

 - For registration/link‑device in the wallet‑iframe host context, we enforce explicit click (no auto‑proceed) to guarantee a clean activation for `create()`:
-  - See: `passkey-sdk/src/core/WebAuthnManager/SignerWorkerManager/confirmTxFlow/determineConfirmationConfig.ts` (forces `{ uiMode: 'modal', behavior: 'requireClick' }` in that runtime).
+  - See: `sdk/src/core/WebAuthnManager/SignerWorkerManager/confirmTxFlow/determineConfirmationConfig.ts` (forces `{ uiMode: 'modal', behavior: 'requireClick' }` in that runtime).

 ## Developer tips

 - Pre‑warm to reduce perceived latency before the overlay appears:
-  - `passkeyManager.prefetchBlockheight()` → caches/refreshes block height/hash/nonce ahead of time.
+  - `tatchi.prefetchBlockheight()` → caches/refreshes block height/hash/nonce ahead of time.
-  - Sources: `passkey-sdk/src/core/PasskeyManager/index.ts` and `passkey-sdk/src/core/nonceManager.ts`.
+  - Sources: `sdk/src/core/TatchiPasskey/index.ts` and `sdk/src/core/nonceManager.ts`.

 - Overlay is intentionally invisible but intercepts clicks while active.
 Keep the overlay up for the minimum time by limiting “show” to the phases that truly need activation (as implemented in `progress-bus.ts`).